Why a Compression Bra Is Better Than a Sports Bra After Breast Surgery

 Designed for better results

-A good compression bra isn’t just more comfortable after breast surgery – it is critical to a successful result.
-Designed to help reduce post-operative bleeding and swelling, and to support tender skin, a compression bra ensures the right level of immobilisation and stabilisation of the operated breast tissue, keeping it in place to support an optimised healing process.
+A good compression bra isn’t just more comfortable after breast surgery – it is critical to a successful outcome.
+Designed to help reduce post-operative bleeding and swelling and to support tender skin, a compression bra ensures the right level of immobilization and stabilization of the operated breast tissue, keeping it in place to support an optimized healing process.

 Amoena’s new compression bras come in a range of options to meet the needs of different surgical procedures – from mastectomy and lumpectomy to reconstruction.
 This makes it easier to select the right bra for the levels of comfort, support and compression appropriate for the surgery.
 It’s also important to bear in mind different patients’ tolerance levels: if you can reduce the pressure slightly to meet her needs, a woman may be more likely to keep using the bra.

 These bras have seamless cups that fit sizes AA to G, front closure, adjustable padded straps, wide underband, anatomical design, special panels to help with lymphatic drainage, and the option to add a compression belt.
 They are easy to fit – only the underbust size needs to be measured – and they offer the right amount of stability and support, as well as ensuring optimal lymphatic drainage.
 The bras are easy to put on and the adjustable straps offer an excellent fit, as well as quick and easy access to the surgery site.